Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/list-group.md

 </ul>
 {{< /example >}}

+### For links and buttons

-Contextual classes also work with `.list-group-item-action`.
+Contextual classes also work with `.list-group-item-action` for `<a>` and `<button>` elements.
 Note the addition of the hover styles here not present in the previous example.
 Also supported is the `.active` state; apply it to indicate an active selection on a contextual list group item.

 {{< example >}}
 <div class="list-group">